frostyrez/Drone-Astar/README.md

 Once the go button is pressed in the bottom right, the A* algorithm begins, cycling through timesteps until the target node is reached.
 Note that the higher-level program has been optimised to only call A* if the optimal path is suddenly obstructed, otherwise the drone will proceed to the next node.

-Feel free to download and play with the .mlapp.
+Feel free to download and play with `AStarApp.mlapp`.
 Additional MATLAB toolboxes may need to be installed.

 ## The Algorithm